Week 4 Fantasy Football Rankings: Positional Overview, Guide and Advice

 10. Lamar Miller, Texans at Colts, 85 yards

-The Cowboys need to get their passing game going if they are going to have a chance to win the division and play in the postseason.
-Right now their offensive gameplan looks limited.
-However, Ezekiel Elliott is a game-change running back who can carry the offense in many weeks.
+The Dallas Cowboys need to get their passing game going if they are going to have a chance to win the division and play in the postseason.
+Right now, their offensive game plan looks limited.
+However, Ezekiel Elliott is a game-changing running back who can carry the offense in many weeks.

-This should be one of them as the Cowboys host the Detroit Lions.
+This should be one of them, as the Cowboys host the Detroit Lions.
 Look for Elliott to take advantage of Detroit's inconsistency.
-Additionally, the Lions are are coming off a shocking win over the Patriots, and they may not be ready for another top effort.
+Additionally, the Lions are coming off a shocking win over the Patriots, and they may not be ready for another top effort.

-Rookie Saquon Barkley appears to have a chance for a huge game against the Saints.
+Rookie Saquon Barkley appears to have a chance for a huge game against the New Orleans Saints.
 Barkley's speed, power and balance should be too much for a New Orleans defense that has been struggling throughout the season.

 1. Julio Jones, Falcons vs. Bengals, 135 yards, 2 TDs